 I love days off don’t you?
 I slept in until 9:30, stretching out on the bed while the kittens pounced around me and soft sunbeams streamed through the sheer curtains.

-At sunset, my boyfriend and I took a walk along the ocean.
-Back at home, chilled from the winter outside, we lit the fireplace.
-I especially enjoy winter cooking being a creature of mundane comforts and what more comforting than soup when the forecast calls for snow.
+Later that afternoon, my boyfriend and I took a walk along the ocean.
+Back home and chilled from the winter outside, we immediately lit the fireplace.
+I especially enjoy winter cooking, being a creature of mundane comforts and what more comforting than soup when the forecast calls for snow.

 *below my recipes and menu plan folder